sebastian-mutz/fsml/doc/api/index.md

 The FSML procedures are categorised into several thematic modules:

-- `STS`: Basic (population and sample) statistics (e.g., mean, variance)
+- `STS`: Basic (sample) statistics for describing and understanding data (e.g., mean, variance, correlation)
-- `TST`: Statistical hypothesis testing (e.g., ANOVA)
+- `TST`: Parametric and non-parametric hypothesis tests (e.g., Mann–Whitney U , analysis of variance)
-- `LIN`: Statistical procedures relying heavily on linear algebra (e.g., PCA, OLS regression)
+- `LIN`: Statistical procedures relying heavily on linear algebra (e.g., principal component analysis, ridge regression, linear discriminant analysis)
-- `NLP`: Nonlinear and algorithmic procedures (e.g., k-means clustering)
+- `NLP`: Non-linear and algorithmic procedures (e.g., k-means clustering)
-- `DST`: Statistical distributions (e.g., Student's t distribution) probability density function (PDF), cumulative distribution function (CDF), and percent point function (PPF)
+- `DST`: Statistical distributions (e.g., Student's t distribution); probability density function (PDF), cumulative distribution function (CDF), and percent point function (PPF)

 While the public interfaces do not include these as prefixes, the handbook makes use of these categories to give it more structure.
 If you are interested in exploring the code, you will